Karan0910/LaterPosts/README.md

 <img src="explore-grod.png" width="400"><img src="detail-webview.png" width="400">

-To complete the task, you will need to fork this repo, and commit your work a branch, implementing the following:
+To complete the task, implementing the following:

-0. Fix the build! 🛠
 1. For each post in the API response, display the `image_url ` in a `Grid` (`RecyclerView` is recommended).
 2. Underneath the thumbnail, have a `TextView` showing *only the domain* for the `link_url`.
 3. When a user clicks on the `RecyclerView` item, open the `link_url` of the corresponding post, without leaving the app; for example within a `WebView`, or using `Chrome Custom Tabs`.